purescript-contrib/purescript-parsing/README.md

 the `Parser s` monad.

-To run a parser, call the function `runParser :: s -> Parser s a -> Either ParseError a` in the `Text.Parsing.Parser` module, and supply it with an input string and a parser.
+To run a parser, call the function `runParser :: s -> Parser s a -> Either ParseError a` in the `Parsing.Parser` module, and supply it with an input string and a parser.
 If the parse succeeds then the result is `Right a` and if the parse fails then the result is `Left ParseError`.

 ### Primitive parsers

 Each type of input string needs primitive parsers.
-Primitive parsers for input string type `String` are in the `Text.Parsing.Parser.String` module.
+Primitive parsers for input string type `String` are in the `Parsing.Parser.String` module.
 For example, the primitive `char :: Char -> Parser String Char` parser will exactly match one literal character and then advance by one position in the input string.